git/git.github.io/rev_news/drafts/edition-24.md

     then dump content on new branches in Git.

-  * Lightning Talk / Git: The Original Blockchain
+  * "Lightning Talk / Git: The Original Blockchain"
     Meredith L. Patterson, _Mautinoa Technologies_

     Meredith shown how Git chosen as the underlying platform for